propa-data/propadata-docs/docs/enumerators.md

 # Enumerator App Guide
+_The Enumerator App is a mobile application for implementing partners to support participants who may not self-register.
+It facilitates structured data collection, onboarding, and performance monitoring at the field level._

 The Enumerator App (DHIS2 Data Capture) is used by field officers to onboard participants into the system, capture assessments, and sync data with the central Propa Data server.